josdem/hugo/content/techtalk/spring/spring_boot_liquibase.md

 +++

 Liquibase is a source control for your databases.
-This time I will show you how to add Liquibase to your project Spring Boot.
+This time I will show you how to add Liquibase to a Spring Boot project.
 First you need to add your Liquibase dependency in your `build.gradle` file

 ```groovy
 compile "org.liquibase:liquibase-core:3.5.3"